 Key Features in the Orford Foreshore Master Plan Location(s) Rationale for Improvements Supporting past revegetation work along Raspins Beach and community park with some other nominated areas for future work Raspins Beach Conservation Area and public facilities Considerable revegetation works have been conducted along Raspins Beach foreshore by the Orford Community Group.
 The master plan indicates this work should continue and proposed a few areas where revegetation would be beneficial.
-Providing a layout for efficient and functional use of the boat ramp and access to trailer parking locations Existing boat ramp There is no formal parking layout for the boat ramp and consequently vehicles and trailers are parked in available open space and along the road.
-This situation leads to inefficient use of space, impact on tree regards and potential for safety risks with shared trail users.
-The master plan provides a proposed layout to overcome these issues with the continued use of the existing boat ramp or constructing a new ramp of to the north.
-The latter option involves investment but would remove activity in front of existing shacks and allow the ramp to be closer to proposed vehicle and trailer parking area.
+Providing a layout for efficient and functional use of the boat ramp and access to trailer parking locations Existing boat ramp There is no formal parking layout for the boat ramp and consequently vehicles and trailers are parked in available open space and along the ro This situation leads to inefficient use of space, impact on tree root zones potential for safety risks with shared trail users.
+The master plan provide proposed layout to overcome these issues with the continued use of the existing boat ramp or constructing a new ramp further to the north.
+The latter option involves investment but would remove boat activity in front existing shacks and allow the ramp to be closer to the proposed vehicle of trailer parking area.
 Re-capturing foreshore land, organising better car parking and upgrading the small play area (near boat ramp) with conversion to a small nature-play facility Near existing boat ramp There is excessive and generally an underutilised car parking area near the existing play facility.
 The master plan shows how rationalising this space will still allow for parking, improve foreshore amenity and allow the opportunity for adding a future small nature play facility.
 Addressing the unallocated Crown land outside of the critical Orford Bird Sanctuary and the need for preparing a Management Plan Orford Bird Sanctuary, Prosser River The dredging and channelising of the Prosser River mouth has altered the coastline with the building of sand deposits adjacent to the Orford Bird Sanctuary.
 The Sanctuary is contained within a Public Reserve, but the additional coastline remains as unallocated Crown land.
 The unallocated land has become the more favoured nesting and breeding location for seabirds and shorebirds.
 The master plan recommends that the unallocated Crown land be added to the Public Reserve as this would then allow for a management plan to be prepared for the entire area, including the Orford Bird Sanctuary.
-The management plan would provide the opportunity to review and address a range of issues and opportunities that have arisen within the local community, Council, PWS, MAST, Birdlife Tasmania and Friends of Orford Bird Sanctuary.
+The management plan would provide the opportunity to review and address a range of issues and opportunities that have arisen within the local community, Council, PWS, MAST, Birdlife Tasmania and Friends of Orford Bird Sanctuary and others indicated the need for the public land to be proclaimed as a Nature Reserve under the Nature Conservation Act.
+PWS indicated the process may take years but in the interim that a licence